zhanglingfei/hello-world-ci-cd/README.md

    - Set up relevant Datadog integrations for other services you're using (e.g., databases, caching layers).

 ### 8. Train Team:
-   - Provide training to your team on using Datadog for monitoring and troubleshooting.
+   - Provide training to team on using Datadog for monitoring and troubleshooting.

 ## Cost Considerations:
 - Evaluate Datadog pricing based on the number of hosts, log volume, and required features.
 - Compare with the cost of using advanced features of Google Cloud's operations suite.

-By implementing Datadog alongside Google's native monitoring tools, you'll gain deeper insights into your application's performance, improve troubleshooting capabilities, and enhance your overall observability strategy.
-This combination allows you to leverage the best of both platforms, ensuring comprehensive monitoring of your GKE-deployed Node.js application.
+By implementing Datadog alongside Google's native monitoring tools, you'll gain deeper insights into application's performance, improve troubleshooting capabilities, and enhance overall observability strategy.
+This combination allows you to leverage the best of both platforms, ensuring comprehensive monitoring of GKE-deployed Node.js application.